-- Talk to lawmakers about the importance of early care and education and why it matters to you. - Join in advocacy efforts with the Washington Communities for Children Early Learning Coalition in your region. - Learn more about the work of the Washington Child Care Collaborative Task Force. - See more early childhood data for your region at the State of the Children Data Dashboard and visit the Child Care Business Feasibility Estimator.
+- Talk to lawmakers about the importance of early care and education and why it matters to you. - Join in advocacy efforts with the Child Care for WA campaign. - Join your regional Early Learning Coalition to learn about and engage in local solutions. - See more early childhood data for your region at the State of the Children Data Dashboard and visit the Child Care Business Feasibility Estimator.